Joe Ojeda: 1996–2002: The Chris Pérez Band

 The track, "Best I Can", received promotion on mainstream rock and Top 40 radio, while "Por Que Te Fuiste?" was targeted at Latin and Tejano stations.
 Among Latino audiences, Pérez's name initially overshadowed the music itself.
-Conversely, in mainstream markets where his fame was less known, listeners focused on the music—a dynamic the band fully embraced, as it aligned with their artistic aspirations.
-Ojeda wrote "Solo Tu" under a sentimental ballad but Pérez insisted on turning it into a rock song for the album.
+Conversely, in mainstream markets where his fame was less known, listeners focused on the music.
+It was a dynamic that the band fully embraced, as it aligned with their artistic aspirations.
+Ojeda wrote "Solo Tu" as a sentimental ballad but Pérez insisted on turning it into a rock song for the album.
 Pérez introduced The Chris Pérez Band at the 1998 Tejano Music Awards.
 Their debut album, Resurrection was released in May 1999.

 In August 1999, The Chris Pérez Band participated in the month-long Watcha Tour, a traveling showcase of American and Latin American bands specializing in Rock en Español.
 The writer from The Los Angeles Times described Ojeda as a pivotal force within the band, having co-written much of the album's tracks.
 While some critics dismissed the group as overly formulaic, the band defended their artistic choices, asserting that their pursuit of a classic rock sound was an intentional reflection of their identity as Mexican Americans from South Texas.
-Writing for the Rolling Stone magazine, Ed Morales felt that Resurrection is anchored by Ojeda's "jazzy Tejano" vibes he infused in the album.
+Writing for the Rolling Stone magazine, Ed Morales felt that Resurrection is anchored by Ojeda's "jazzy Tejano" vibes.
 Resurrection won the Grammy Award for Best Latin Rock or Alternative Album at the 2000 Grammy Awards, following the group's performance at Woodstock '99, and headlining a tour with The John Popper Project.

-The group decided to take a hiatus between recording their second album, while Pérez helped A.B. with his Kumbia Kings band.
+The Chris Pérez Band decided to take a hiatus between recording their second album, while Pérez helped A.B. with his Kumbia Kings band.
 From September to December 2001, The Chris Pérez Band began recording their second studio album, Una Noche Mas (2002) under Q-Productions.
 The group decided to release a full-length Spanish-language Tejano album mixed with guitar-led cumbia and pop tracks.
 Their lead single, "Dime Por Qué Te Fuiste", was released in April 2002.
 Ojeda also provided production and songwriting assistance for Q-Production artists Veronica Castro and Jennifer Peña.